Alonzo Williams

-Alonzo Fitzgerald Williams (born August 9, 1963), also known as "Lonnie", is an American former professional football running back.
+Alonzo Fitzgerald Williams (born August 9, 1963), also known as "Lonnie", is an American former professional football player who was a running back in the National Football League (NFL).
 He was selected in the 12th round and played for the Los Angeles Rams in 1987.
-He played college football at Colorado Mesa University where he earned First-team All-American status in the National Assn. of Intercollegiate Athletics.
+He played college football for the Colorado Mesa Mavericks where he earned first-team All-American status in the National Assn. of Intercollegiate Athletics.

 Williams served a 30-year prison term for a "robbery spree".
 He was released early in 2020.